nikhil-yadav999/BlogWebsite/README.md

 # MERN Blog App

-This is frontend for a simple MERN blog app.
-Frontend is built with react.
-[Design Credits: Paresh Khatri](https://dribbble.com/shots/8215638-UDX-Blog)
+This is frontend Blog Website Project using React.

 ### How to Use

-To use this project, follow the steps:
+To run this project, please follow the given steps:
  - Clone repository.
  - Run command "npm install".
  - Run command "npm start".